lee21h/KaggleNotebook-Notes/client/README.md

 ### `plugins`

 The plugins directory contains JavaScript plugins that you want to run before instantiating the root Vue.js Application.
-This is the plac
+This is the place to add Vue plugins and to inject functions or constants.
+Every time you nee